 A noble apologist is driven by an active love of God that seeks deeper knowledge of God.
-Faith seeking understanding.
-If you are Christian’s apologist bloggers who wishes to effectively communicate your worldview in a language, beliefs, values, symbols, traditions and practices that are already familiar to atheists, then reading atheists’ blogs could be the key and a treasure mine to help them understand their diverse atheistic worldviews.
+St. Anselm’s faith seeking understanding.
+If you are Christian blogger who wishes to effectively communicate your worldview in a language, beliefs, values, symbols, traditions and practices that are already familiar to atheists, then reading atheists’ blogs could be the key to help you understand their diverse atheistic worldviews.

-As a Christian, who love to learn, think and share the reasons for what I believe and why I believe it to be true, reading opposite worldviews and see how they challenge my Christians worldview is an important part of correcting, reforming, changing or abandoning some weak or false perspectives that I hold.
-It also help me communicate Christian worldview in a way I can be understood.
+As a Christian who love to learn, think and share the reasons for what I believe and why I believe it to be true, reading opposite worldviews and see how they challenge my Christian worldview is an important part of correcting, reforming, changing or abandoning some weak or false perspectives that I hold.
+It also helps me communicate my Christian worldview to others in a way I can be understood.

 How To Read Atheist’s Blogs: Modified Adler & Doren’s Method

-- Do not begin criticism until you have completed reading and rereading the article, correctly interpreting the blogger’s words, understand and outline his argument.
+4. Do not begin criticism until you have completed rereading the article, correctly interpreting the blogger’s words, understand and outline his argument.
 “Do not say you agree, disagree, or suspend judgment, until you can say “I understand.”- Mortimer J. Adler

 Remember, a noble apologist seeks proofs of certain doctrine of her faith not for the sake of attaining to faith by means of reason, as Anslem of Canterbury once said, but that she may be delighted by understanding and meditating on those things which she believes and always ready to convince any one who demands of her a reason of that hope which is in her.